SECTION 4 – THE SERVE, SERVICE SEQUENCE, AND SCORING RULES

 4.B.4.
 As long as the server holds serve, after each point the server will alternate serving

-and left/odd sides of the court.
+from the right/even and left/odd sides of the court.

 4.B.5.
 Singles.